The Money Issue That Ruined My Marriage

-In our ninth installment, we chat with a woman who makes £31,000 and is dating a man who makes £57,000 — but is struggling with money problems from a previous marriage.
+In this instalment, we chat with a woman who makes £31,000 and is dating a man who makes £57,000 — but is struggling with money problems from a previous marriage.

 So tell me about your previous relationship.
 How did you two meet?